lucylow/Microaggression_bingo/README.md

 * I have never felt unasfe because of my gender.
 * I have never been catcalled.
 * I have never been raped.
-* I hve never been asked "So where are you really from?" or "Why don't you have an accent?".
+* I have never been asked "So where are you really from?" or "Why don't you have an accent?".
 * My parents pay all of my bills.
 * I was not bullied as a child for any of my identities.
 * I do not rely on public transportation.